Schrodingerrs-cat/Hardware-Implementation-of-target-identification-on-FPGA/README.md

 Now you just click on **RUN** and wait a minute until the metrics are obtained.
 At the end a new window will pop up, and you should copy the contents to a text file, so you don't lose them!

+🙋** Help**
+If you encounter any issues while setting up or running this project, please first refer to the documentation and scripts provided in this repository.
+If the problem persists, feel free to open an issue with a clear description, error logs, and relevant context.
+Collaboration and contributions are welcome!

+**🙏 Acknowledgements
+**This project is inspired by and builds upon the excellent work done in the YOLO-on-PYNQ-Z2 repository by andre1araujo.
+His implementation and documentation were instrumental in guiding the early stages of this project.

+_Special thanks to:
+_
+- andre1araujo, for his insightful project and for mentioning this work in his repository.
+- Wu-Tianze, for his foundational work on DNN deployment on PYNQ: dnndk-pynqz2.
+- Jin-Chen and his resources from AIOTLab: aiotlab.org, which provided valuable insights on FPGA-based AI acceleration.
+- The PYNQ community, especially those active on the PYNQ Forum, for fostering a collaborative environment and openly sharing solutions and ideas.

+This work was also made possible with guidance and support from my academic mentors and peers.
+Thank you all for the encouragement and technical input.

+**📬 Feedback
+**
+Your feedback is greatly appreciated!
+If you have suggestions, spot a bug, or want to contribute, please don’t hesitate to create a pull request or open an issue.
+Let’s continue improving and expanding the capabilities of FPGA-based target identification together.